simon-m-mudd/landlab_docker/readme.md

 ![](https://raw.githubusercontent.com/simon-m-mudd/landlab_docker/master/images/Landlab-logo.png)

 This docker container has all the components you need to run the landlab.
+It is made by Simon Mudd and not the landlab team so any bugs in the container are not their fault!

 It is built within a miniconda parent container and also includes ipython so that you can host and jupyter notebook to run examples.